ktechhydle/mprun_repo/.github/ISSUE_TEMPLATE/BUG.md

   and find the issue quickly.
 -->

-- MPRUN release with the issue:
+- MPRUN release with the issue: <YOUR VERSION HERE>
-- Python version if applicable (`python -V`):
-- Last working MPRUN release (if known):
-- Service causing this issue:
-- Operating environment (Windows, MacOS, etc.):
+- Operating environment (Windows or MacOS): <YOUR OPERATING SYSTEM HERE>

 ## Traceback/Error logs
 <!--
-  If you come across any trace or error logs, please provide them.
+  If you come across any error dialogs, please provide them.
 -->

 ```shell